If the answer is no, or if you are wondering,

 At Insurance Canopy, we understand the requirements big retailers are looking for and we’re here to help you understand as well as bridge the insurance gap.

 Through our efforts, we’ve actually helped business owners break into retail spaces such as Target, Whole Foods, Ulta Beauty, Petco, Rite Aide, Amazon.com, Walmart.com, and so many more!
 And, with over a decade of supplier-to-retailer experience, you can bet our team will try their best to get you the coverage you need.

-Why Canopy Is Your Solution to Product Liability Insurance
+Why Insurance Canopy Is Your Solution For Product Liability Insurance

 Insurance Canopy is dedicated to providing manufacturers, importers, and distributors with customizable policies for consumer, commercial, and industrial goods.
 We’re here to help you assess the specific risks associated with your industry and customize the product liability coverage your business needs.